KRFOSS/kali-docs/arm/usb-armory-mkii/index.md

 The [USB Armory MKII](https://inversepath.com/usbarmory) from Inverse Path is an open source hardware design, implementing a flash drive sized computer.
 Kali Linux fits on a microSD card for it.

-By default, the Kali Linux USB Armory MKII image contains the [**kali-linux-default** metapackage](https://tools.kali.org/kali-metapackages) similar to most other platforms.
+By default, the Kali Linux USB Armory MKII image **does not** contains the [**kali-linux-default** metapackage](https://tools.kali.org/kali-metapackages) which is often found in Kali platforms.
 If you wish to install extra tools please refer to our [metapackages page](/docs/general-use/metapackages/).

 ## Kali on USB Armory MKII - User Instructions